rjrudin/ml-migration-starter/README.md

 though, you'll be able to retain this part by having your Reader and/or Processor return a DocumenteWriteOperation, which encapsulates all the information needed to write a single document to MarkLogic.

+### How do I setup automated tests for my migration program?

+TODO Coming soon!